c4gnv/c4gnv.github.io/source/_posts/writing-a-post.md

 We use [Hexo](https://hexo.io/) for our blogging platform.

 ## Setup
+1. Install Hexo with `npm install hexo-cli -g`
-1. Clone this repository and checkout the `develop` branch.
+2. Clone this repository and checkout the `develop` branch.
-2. Run `npm install`
+3. Run `npm install`

 ## Writing
 1. Generate your new post with `hexo new "<post name>"`